lixiannn/secure_code_review/README.md

 - Programming language & frameworks used
 - Design patterns used

-It is recommended that secure code review is practiced before committing the code.
+It is recommended that secure code review is practiced before merging a pull request.

 ## Secure Code Review Checklist Summary
 ![Alt text](code_review_checklist.png)